 Financial Sector Braces for Impact of New EU Cybersecurity Regulation, DORA

 Entities in the financial sector are running out of time as they prepare for strict new rules from the European Union (EU).
-The EU took significant steps to protect its financial sector from growing cyber threats with the introduction of the Digital Operational Resilience Act (DORA), a regulation that mandates financial services companies to strengthen their resilience against cyber risks.
+The Digital Operational Resilience Act (DORA) sets a high bar for how financial services companies must handle cyber risks, requiring them to prove that their systems can withstand operational disruptions by January 17, 2025.

-• Incident Management: Firms must have clear processes in place for identifying, managing, and reporting cyber incidents.
-This includes notifying authorities when a significant disruption occurs.
+• Incident Management: Firms must have clear, documented processes for identifying, responding to, and reporting significant incidents.
+Authorities must be notified promptly when disruptions occur.

 Need Help?

-If you have questions or concerns about any EU or global guidelines, regulations and laws, don’t hesitate to reach out to BABL AI.
+You probably have questions or concerns about any EU or global guidelines, regulations and laws.
+Therefore, don’t hesitate to reach out to BABL AI.
 Their Audit Experts can offer valuable insight, and ensure you’re informed and compliant.

 Subscribe to our Newsletter